 Quantum Key Distribution designed for academia, research institutes and innovation labs

 Safety of current encryption methods, and especially of the key exchange mechanisms based on asymmetric cryptography, is a major concern today.
-While high-value sensitive data is already at risk, the arrival of quantum computers will render arithmetic asymmetric key exchanges unsafe: encrypted data can be stored now and easily decrypted later.
+High-value sensitive data is already at risk.
+Indeed, the arrival of quantum computers renders asymmetric key exchanges unsafe: encrypted data can be stored now and easily decrypted later.
 Governments or enterprises, which must protect data for five to ten years or more, need to move to new crypto solutions now.

 As a leading cyber security solution provider, IDQ has developed Quantum Key Distribution (QKD) systems that generate and distribute cryptographic keys across a provably secure communication network, to safely encrypt or authenticate data.
 In contrast to conventional key distribution algorithms, QKD is the only known cryptographic technique which provides proven secrecy of encryption keys, as well as long-term data confidentiality and integrity.

-The Cerberis XGR Quantum Key Distribution Platform was developed by ID Quantique to serve as a versatile research tool for both academic and technology evaluation labs.
-The user can, therefore, experiment using different configurations, in both automated and manual modes.
+The XGR Series Quantum Key Distribution Platform was developed by ID Quantique to serve as a versatile research tool for both academic and technology evaluation labs.
+The user can therefore experiment different parameter set-ups and configurations, in both automated and manual modes.

-Secure key exchange is possible over fibers with a maximum loss of 12 dB to 18 dB (typ. up to one hundred kilometers), as well as over a single core using WDM.
+Secure key exchange is possible over fibers with a maximum loss of 12 dB to 18 dB (typ. up to ninety kilometers) for a Cerberis XGR pair or 24 dB (typ. up to one hundred fifty kilometers) for a Clavis XGR pair, as well as over a single core using WDM.
 The optical platform is well documented in scientific publications and has been extensively tested and characterized.

-The Cerberis XGR integrates a Key Management System (KMS) that manages key requests and key transfers between QKD optical systems and external encryptors.
-Key distribution to encryptors or any key consumer is performed over secured QKD ETSI REST API or proprietary interfaces developed in partnership with major vendors.
+The XGR Series also integrates a Key Management System (KMS) that manages key requests and key transfers between QKD optical systems and external encryptors.
+Key distribution to encryptors or any key consumer is performed over the secured QKD ETSI REST API or proprietary interfaces developed in partnership with major vendors.

 A comprehensive software suite implements automated hardware operation and complete key distillation.
-The IDQ4P protocol of the Cerberis XGR can stream out the RAW Keys before the QKD post processing is applied (esp. the error correction).
+The IDQ4P protocol of the XGR Series (the proprietary communication protocol used for key transmission and management of the XGR platform) can stream out the sifted Keys before the QKD post processing is applied (esp. the error correction).
 Those keys correspond on Bob side to the detection values and on Alice side to the Qbits that were sent for those specific detections.
-With the RAW Keys the user can compare the two streams and verify the QBER of the system.
+With the sifted Keys the user can compare the two streams and verify the QBER of the system.